Nikos Foskolos

-Nikos Foskolos (Νίκος Φώσκολος; 26 November 1927 – 30 October 2013) was a Greek screenwriter and director.
+Nikolaos Foskolos (Νικόλαος Φώσκολος; 26 November 1927 – 30 October 2013) was a Greek director, screenwriter, playwright, film critic and novelist.
 He is one of the most commercially successful screenwriters of Greek cinema.
 He has been called the "Goldfinger of commercial shows".
 He has been described as "the maître of exaggeration" and "the king of TV shows".
 His film Ipolochagos Natassa kept the most commercially successful film record for almost three decades from 1970 to 1999.

 Life and career

-Foskolos was born in Athens on 26 November 1927.
+Nikolaos Foskolos was born on 26 November 1927, in Irakleio, Attica.
 He studied Political Science at the University of Athens but did not graduate.
 From the age of 17, he started writing successful radio plays with both a historical and modern background.
 His radio series Police Stories were the most popular radio series for three years.
 In the 1960s, he worked as a theatre critic and also wrote plays for the theatre and radio.
 He wrote screenplays for over 70 Greek films, mostly working for Finos Film.
 He introduced Spaghetti Westerns to Greek cinema.

 His TV daily serial Lampsi was a huge success and ran for 14 seasons getting into the Guinness World Records in 1995.
 He gained another entry into the Guinness World Records for writing two daily TV series, Lampsi and Kalimera Zoi, for ten years.
 Lampsi was shown for 13 years from 1991 to 2005 with a total of 3457 episodes produced.

 In the 1970s, his TV serial Agnostos Polemos (Unknown War) broke the record of TV ratings with 92% of Greek households tuning in to the show.
 Foskolos has been described as an "important screenwriter", a "talented director", a "wonderful human being" and "the father of TV-serials and films".
 Ta Nea refers to him as "hyperproductive".
 The same paper also calls him polygrafotatos translating as "a prolific writer".

+Foskolos married three times, with his first wife, Ekaterini, they had a son, Spyros (b.
+1951), and with his second, Eleni, they had a daughter, Dela (b.
+1963).
+Eleni passed away in January 2020.
+He married actress Tonia Vithoulka in 1987.

+He was taken to Evangelismos Hospital in the early hours of 30 October 2013, and died from complications of gastrointestinal bleeding, at age 85.
+He was buried in Municipal Cemetery Heliopolis on 1 November 2013.